 A: Civil law suits generally begin when someone files a complaint with the court.
 In the complaint, the person bringing suit (the plaintiff) states the facts and allegations against each defendant (a person or entity whom the plaintiff believes is responsible for causing the damage).
 The complaint also asks the court for a remedy, such as money damages or an order controlling future actions of the defendant(s).

 Q: What happens if I don’t file an answer in response to a complaint?

-A: If you do not respond, the plaintiff will likely ask the court to rely on the allegations in the complaint and its motions to reach a judgment, and you will probably lose the court case without ever having a hearing.
+A: If you do not respond, the plaintiff will likely file a request asking the court to rely on the information in the complaint to reach a judgment.
+You will probably lose the court case without ever having a hearing.
 You must respond in writing to participate in the case; calls to the court or to the plaintiff have no legal impact on your case.

 Q: What should I do when I get a complaint?